ibm-cloud-docs/transit-gateway/create-unbound-gre.md

 {: #unbound-gre-connection}

 You can use an unbound Generic Routing Encapsulation (GRE) tunnel transit gateway connection to connect endpoints.
 This connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
 {: shortdesc}

+## Before you begin
+{: #unbound-GRE-begin}

+Before creating an unbound GRE tunnel connection, review [Generic Routing Encapsulation connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.

 Unbound transit gateway GRE connections require the gateway owner to specifically configure HA for their needs.
 A GRE connection is a point-to-point connection, has no built in redundancy, and is a single point of failure.
 When configuring an unbound GRE connection on a transit gateway, you must specify the availability zone.
 For a robust HA solution, configure multiple GRE connections using different availability zones.
-{: note}
+{: important}

 ## Creating an unbound GRE tunnel connection using the UI
 {: #tg-ui-adding-unbound-gre-connection-transit-gateway}
 {: ui}

-### Before you begin
-{: #unbound-GRE-begin}

-Before creating an unbound GRE tunnel connection, review [Generic Routing Encapsulation connection considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#gre-considerations) for additional prerequisites.
+You can create an unbound GRE tunnel connection on an existing transit gateway, or when you are creating a new transit gateway.

 ### Creating an unbound GRE tunnel connection on an existing transit gateway
 {: #creating-unbound-gre-existing-tg}